lzenner/themed_tweaks/README.md

 * SoD             - Quest: Scouting the Coast Way Crossing
 * SoD             - Add reactions/options when 'A Historical Treatise of Dragonspear Castle' is found
 * SoD/BG2EE       - Remove cut scenes that the PC shouldn't be privy to
-* SoD/BG2EE       - Move dreams about Irenicus from SoD to BG2

 COMPONENTS TO BE DONE: